 The SS4A Program encourages applicants to research recommended traffic safety solutions.
 One recommended resource is the Federal Highway Administration’s (FHWA) list of proven countermeasures.
 This comprehensive list features many effective solutions, such as crosswalk visibility enhancements like TAPCO’s Safewalk® Crosswalk Illuminator.

 The Safewalk® Crosswalk Illuminator is a crosswalk enhancement that increases visibility at poorly-lit crosswalks by flooding the area with light upon activation.
 In a recent study conducted by the Illinois Transportation Institute, the Safewalk® Crosswalk Illuminator was found to provide the highest luminance and greatest contrast in comparison to other lighting configurations and solutions.

-A detailed plan that outlines the intended use of the grant funds will be vital, whether applying for an Action Grant or an Implementation Grant.
+A detailed plan that outlines the intended use of the grant funds will be vital, whether applying for a Planning and Demonstration Grant or an Implementation Grant.
 Remember, applications should be clear and comprehensive while demonstrating how the funding will improve roadway safety.

 TAPCO | Product Manager